 |Why Spray Foam Is Better Than Fiberglass and Cellulose

 Deciding which type of insulation to install is often described as a balance of cost and performance.
-Choosing a lower initial cost means that the total cost of ownership will be spread out over the lifetime of the installation, on a monthly basis, in the form of higher ongoing energy costs
+Choosing a lower initial cost means that the total cost of ownership will be spread out over the installation's lifetime, i.e., every month in the form of higher ongoing energy costs.

 There are three basic types of home insulation.
 Cellulose insulation is made of plant fibers and is one of the earliest insulation materials used.
 Fiberglass is an insulation material primarily composed of extremely fine glass fibers.
 Spray foam insulation is a spray-applied cellular plastic that's made by combining chemicals to create foam.

-Because spray foam virtually eliminates air infiltration, it’s insulating effectiveness is higher than either fiberglass or cellulose.
-Neither fiberglass nor cellulose create an air seal while spray foam insulation does.
+Because spray foam virtually eliminates air infiltration, its insulating effectiveness is higher than either fiberglass or cellulose.
+Neither fiberglass nor cellulose creates an air seal while spray foam insulation does.

 “Other products are insulation only, but spray-foam insulation is air-impermeable, which allows it to be an air barrier as well as insulation,” says Paul Duffy, vice president of engineering at foam manufacturer Icynene, in Mississauga, Ontario.
 “Typically, what happens with insulation products is that if there’s no air barrier, the thermal performance varies.
 That could have several consequences—increased heat flow and air leakage that can carry moisture into unwanted places, leading to mold.”